vlang/v/doc/docs.md

 // `[-1, -1, -1, -1, -1]`
 ```

-Setting the capacity improves performance of insertions,
+Setting the capacity improves performance of insertions since it will preallocate some memory
-as it reduces the number of reallocations needed:
+and it will reduce the number of reallocations needed:

 ```v nofmt
 mut numbers := []int{ cap: 1000 }